atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

   pdf_document: default
 ---
 #Introduction
 <p>The following analysis has been completed for our client, Dr. Santerre, who is in need of a good strong beer.
 He has asked our team to complete an analysis based on beer's alcohol content and bitterness level from a list of breweries in the United States.
 We will show you how we merged and cleaned the datasets provided.
-Then we will go thru a list of questions asked to finally determine which States hold the 'Next GoTo Beers' Dr. Santerre should try.
+Then we will go through a list of questions asked to finally determine which States hold the 'Next GoTo Beers' Dr. Santerre should try.
 </p>

 <b>Dataset</b>